 The entire relationship was built on lies — a fictitious life that Julian Williams created for himself.
 If a NPD sufferer doesn’t have the life he/she feels he/she should have, they’ll invent one, or aspects of one.
 I believe Julian Williams invented a whole imaginary life to present to me.
 He lied about his age (he’s much younger than he told me), numerous horrific diseases and deaths in his family, his education (he never graduated from college, much less Howard University as he claimed), he lied about where he grew up, and he said he has cancer (we have no evidence of this).
 Meaningless lies.

-He invented brothers and friends that he doesn’t have.
+He invented family and friends that he doesn’t have.
 He created social media accounts for these people and used the accounts to have his “friends” and “family” beg me to stay with “their poor Julian who will kill himself if you leave.”
-My BFF Delano (Chris) Williams, Julian’s “brother” who counseled me and tried to help me?
-There is no Delano.
-Delano is a made-up person.
-Delano was Julian in disguise, using a manipulative game to control me and try to keep me in the relationship.
 He subsequently killed them off when he didn’t need the personas anymore.
 One death after another of these fake people, and even the children of these fake people, some of whom “died” in the time I was with Julian.
 They served the dual purpose of being used for manipulation, then dying and being used for sympathy.

 Julian Williams invented dead babies, miscarriages, and still-born births for his fictitious siblings.
 One of his fake brothers was in the military and did fake prison time for committing a war crime and murdering a fake innocent family in Iraq.
 It’s sick.
 Terrifyingly sick.
 The elaborate details are mind-boggling and it’s impossible to try to sort out or wrap one’s mind around it.

 Julian cheated on me right under my nose.
-While lying in my bed, he called another woman and talked to her for 1o minutes on the phone.
-He told me it was his sister.
-The women were numerous.
 His friends lied for him.
 His family members lied for him.